Cartoon Graphics III – Third Year

 302. The Human Figure III

 Working from live models students are encouraged to experiment with various rendering techniques while polishing their understanding of human anatomy.

-Students develop their use of color, tools, and Photoshop techniques in this digital painting class geared toward the illustration and comic book market.
+Further development of color use and digital techniques in this class geared toward producing art for the comic book, illustration and graphic design market.

 307. Business of Art III

 Students are prepped for the working world of commercial art, with instruction in portfolio development, interview skills, and job acquisition techniques.
 This class can also be a bridge between education and employment, with actual job opportunities when available.

 308. Lettering III

 Advanced application of type and text skills developed during Lettering I and II, for production of printed samples and self promotional material.

 Advanced instruction in concept, layout, execution and completion of projects for print and digital publishing.

 A class devoted to refining skills and applying them to the creation of a portfolio that reflects the individual’s strengths and professionalism.